Bad eyesight, but great sense of smell

 Incredible Pangolin Facts!

-- Pangolin scales are actually clumps of hair made from keratin.
+- Pangolin scales are composed of clusters of hair made from keratin.

-- Pangolins look and act like anteaters, but aren’t closely related to them at all.
+- Pangolins look and behave similarly to anteaters, but aren’t closely related to them genetically.

 - Pangolins are animals with scent glands that can spray odors as a secondary defensive mechanism.

 - Pangolins are one of the most trafficked animals in the entire world.

 Pangolins are also known as scaly anteaters, although they are distinct from actual anteaters in both taxonomy and genetics aside from their shared origins in the Mammalia class.
 All 8 species are members of the Manidae family of the order Pholidota, which is named after the old Greek word for “horned scale.”
 The 8 species are spread among three genera: Manis, Phataginus, and Smutsia.

 Pangolins aren’t the most elegant or graceful animals, but what they lack in aesthetics they make up for with specialized functionality.
-Their bodies can range anywhere from 1 to 3 feet in length with adult tail length extending between 10 and 30 inches.
+Their bodies can range from 1 to 3 feet in length with an adult’s tail length extending between 10 and 30 inches.
 They have relatively small, pointed heads that are adapted for infiltrating insect burrows and nests.

 These mammals have several unique adaptations and features, including a complete lack of teeth in their mouth.
 Instead, they have a long and mobile tongue that is perfectly designed for preying on insects.
 Their stubby legs are also equipped with sets of sharp claws that help them latch on to trees and rip into nests as they search for prey.
 Their prehensile tail also functions as a crucial support for their body as they use their front legs as multi-purpose tools.

 The Pangolin’s Unique Scales

 The pangolin’s scales are their most noteworthy feature and one of the reasons they are highly trafficked.
 These formations are actually formed by clumps of hair made of keratin, which is the same substance found in human fingernails.
 These clumps are soft on newborns, but quickly begin to harden into strong scales as they mature.
-They form into durable armor that acts as a defense mechanism when the animal curls into a tight ball when faced with an imminent threat.
+They form durable armor that acts as a defense mechanism when the animal curls into a tight ball when faced with an imminent threat.